June 71:30pm – 2:30pm

 Glass moves.
 Glass heals.
 Glass speaks.
 Fluidity: Identity in Swedish Glass explores glass as a form of expression by artists on journeys of identity and self.
 It explores the power and intensity of glass to both heal and speak.
 From women artists among ASI’s glass collection who worked, at times, underrecognized in an industry historically dominated by men, to contemporary artists processing adversity, self-acceptance, and empowerment, Fluidity invites visitors to become part of the community, to be present in the moment, and to explore the pursuit of artistic expression in a challenging and complex medium.

 The stunning exhibition features the U.S. Premiere of Swedish artist Jo Andersson’s Being, an immersive glass experience where visitors engage with each object to create intricate light mosaics in a darkened, sound-scape gallery.
 By harnessing the power of light from their smart phone, guests can connect with their physical surroundings, themselves, and each other.
-Adjacent this installation, visitors will explore works by women artists from ASI’s glass collection, and contemporary artists who continue to challenge, form, and shape the glass industry both in Sweden and the Midwest.
+Adjacent this installation, visitors can explore works by women artists from ASI’s glass collection, and contemporary artists who continue to challenge, form, and shape the glass industry both in Sweden and the Midwest.

 “Being is a light installation which is intended to help bring individuals into the present moment.
 I wanted to create a safe space where viewers could lose themselves and fully experience the work as well as their responses to the work.
 Each Light Vessel is made to be a tool for meditation, personal insight and contemplation.
 The vessels are handblown and their shapes are inspired by the fluidity of glass creating organic, flowing forms.
 The vessels are then filled with water to increase their feeling of magnitude as well as intensify their interaction with the light that passes through them.
 The Light Vessels are meant to be a mirror for the viewer.
 They allow the individual to lose themselves and go within, into the present moment to meet themselves.” – Jo Andersson (she/her)